opulo-inc/docs/content/en/docs/mechanical-assembly/printing-parts/index.md

 ## Getting The Part Models

 Alright, time to get the parts we need to print!
-Read the information about picking your Build Number on the "LumenPnP Assembly" page to find out what version of parts to print.
 You can find the parts you need on the [Releases Page](https://github.com/index-machines/index/releases), and look at the attached Assets at the bottom of the release.
-Click and download both `3d-prints.zip` and `index_bom.md` to get the STL files and BOM for your machine.
-If you are building your kit, **make sure you know your Hardware Version before printing parts**.
+Click and download both `LumenPnP-STLs` and `LumenPnP-BOM` to get the STL files and BOM for your machine.

-## Printer requirements
+## Printer Requirements

 These parts are designed to fit onto a printer with a build volume of at least 18 x 18 x 18 cm, such as the Prusa MINI.
 Although not recommended, it's possible to print the parts on a smaller printer with some creative placements.